Haliey Welch: Popularity

 Initially, Welch was mortified that her clip had gone so viral.
-"The first week of it, I was so embarrassed," Welch said.
-"I wouldn't come out of my house.
+Welch said, "The first week of it, I was so embarrassed ...
+I wouldn't come out of my house.
 I went to work, but that's about it.
 Other than that, I didn't go anywhere.
 But I went from being embarrassed to living in the moment."
 She had seen vendors selling unofficial regalia of her viral moment and decided to capitalize on the moment herself.
 She said "If everyone else is making money off of it, I might as well, too."
 Ultimately, Welch created an Instagram account and soon gained a sizable social media following and media attention.
 Dickerson and Marlow indicated they were happy for Welch but were upset for not receiving credit for Welch's fame.

 She quit her job at the bed spring factory on June 27, 2024, and partnered with a local apparel brand to begin selling Hawk Tuah merchandise, earning over $65,000 within a couple of weeks.
 On June 29, Welch joined Zach Bryan on stage during his concert in Nashville, Tennessee, to perform Bryan's song "Revival".
 A few days later, Welch joined Shaquille O'Neal during his DJ set in Nashville.
 On July 2, Welch signed for representation with The Penthouse.
 On August 15, she threw the ceremonial first pitch of a New York Mets game.
 On December 11, she was featured on a comedic segment of the late-night television show Jimmy Kimmel Live!
 In 2025, Welch announced an upcoming documentary, DocTuah, about her rise to fame.